TobeOsueke/TestYourCloudKnowledge.com/README.md

         const searchParams = new URLSearchParams(window.location.search);
         console.log(searchParams.has('user')); // true
 - Code Institues JavaScript Course was also helpful.
-- In building the timer feature (countdownTimer function in awsAzure.js file), ChatGPT was used

 ## TESTING
 The site was fully tested during the entire process of developemnt.
 Every features on each pages were tested.
 Below are list of test performed on each pages: